-Financial Aid Withdrawal Refunds/Repayments - Refunds to Programs
+Financial Aid Withdrawal Refunds/Repayments

+Refunds to Programs

 When a student withdraws from the university, refunds will be returned to the programs from which the student received aid.
-The date of withdrawal is determined by the Registrar's Office and is based upon the date the Withdrawal Form is completed including all signatures and is submitted to the Registrar's Office.
-Refunds are determined by using the Withdrawal/Refund Calculation Sheet that is based upon Federal Rules and Regulations #484B, #682.606 and #682.607 in the Federal Register.
-No program shall be refunded with an amount greater than the award received from that program during the term of enrollment.
+The date of withdrawal is determined by the Registrar's Office and is based upon the date the student began the withdrawal process.
+Refunds are determined by using the Withdrawal/Refund Calculation Sheet that is based upon Federal Rules and Regulations #484B, #682.606, and #682.607 in the Federal Register.

-A semester consists of 16 weeks.
-The summer sessions are a continuation of the academic year.
-Room and board charges will be included in the Refund and Repayment calculations as applicable.
-The withdrawal date will be the date the Registrar documents as the official date for withdrawal from the university.
-This is usually the date the completed form is received in the Registrar's Office.
 If the student does not complete the university's official withdrawal form, the student will be responsible for 100% of the semester's charges.
 If the student secures documentation from each of his professors attesting to his last date of attendance in their classes and completes a Withdrawal Form, a refund may be calculated based upon the normal withdrawal/refund processing policy.
 (The Registrar determines if the documentation is sufficient.
-If the date of withdrawal is changed by the Registrar, the student should contact the Office of Financial Aid to determine if a recalculation is appropriate.)
+If the Registrar changes the date of withdrawal, the student should contact the Office of Financial Aid to determine if a recalculation is appropriate.)